cram001/esp32-Yanmar-ADC/README.md

 -   Software protection: Code detects open circuit and emits NAN (see sender_resistance.h)
 -   Suggest sampling the coolant temp gauge voltage (sender pin to ground pin) at various temperatures to confirm your boat's voltage for the coolant temp sender...
 - To connect the mageteic pickup RPM sender to the ESP32, you will need an Op-Amp (LMV358), Opto Isolator and Capacitor 50V, 0.1uF
-- Other misc parts: project box, interconnect wires, etc..
+- Other misc parts: project box, interconnect wires, diode, capacitor to smooth data and protect inputs, etc..

 Memory Optimization: